 Growing numbers of Central and South Americans have joined the US Latino community since the mid-1970s, including Peruvians and Colombians.
 Dominicans have also come in significant numbers, as have many Salvadorans and Guatemalans seeking refuge from repression.
 The latter groups have not been accepted as bona fide refugees because of US support for Central American military regimes.
 These people have been subjected to Immigration and Naturalization Service (INS) detention, or must work and live as undocumented residents.
 Most are poor and without political rights.
 Refugees who attempt to speak out or otherwise aid the opposition in their home countries have found themselves under police investigation.
 During the 1980s, for example, the Committee in Support of the People of El Salvador was infiltrated and undermined by the Federal Bureau of Investigation (FBI).

 Numbers, visibility and Chicano consciousness brought Latinos into the spotlight in the late 1970s.
 Yet during the 1980s many prominent Latinos (including city mayors and two state governors) slipped from prominence due to scandal and opposition.
 Latino electoral participation has remained low and Latino interests have been represented by a select few political figures nationally, but there is some indication that campaigns to increase Latino political participation have had some success.
-The National Association of Latino Elected Officials (NALEO) estimates that in the 2004 elections, over 7.5 million Latinos voted.
-This number represents a substantial increase of 27 per cent from the 2000 elections (5.9 million) but is still low relative to their number.
-Similarly, although the number of Latino appointed and elected officials has also increased to include, in 2005, 25 members of Congress, 232 state legislators and eight state officials, overall the number of Latino officials remains very low.

 Along with immigration, language is one of the issues most commonly used to raise educational, occupational and political barriers against Latinos.
-The vast majority of Latinos in the USA speak English, and many second- or third-generation Latinos speak only English.
+The vast majority of Latinos in the US speak English, and many second- or third-generation Latinos speak only English.
 Those who simply prefer Spanish or speak with strong accents may face discrimination.
 Spanish is widely used in schools, business, advertising and media, but language rights are not protected by the US Constitution.
 Recognition of language barriers in the 1960s and 1970s motivated federal legislation for bilingual ballots and bilingual education in areas where numbers warrant it, and it is now possible in many areas to use Spanish in courts and other government services.
 But there is no guaranteed right to these services except in criminal proceedings.
 When employer discrimination against Spanish-speakers is challenged, courts have generally ruled that employers are within their rights.